rapid7/insightconnect-plugins/domaintools/help.md

 # Description

 [DomainTools](https://www.domaintools.com) data and products work in harmony to enable security teams to start getting ahead of attacks, gain context and visibility into potential threats, and lower the skills barrier.
+The InsightConnect plugin allows for the automation domain lookups and retrieval of threat information related to the domain.

 This plugin utilizes the [DomainTools Python API](https://github.com/domaintools/python_api).

 # Key Features

-* Feature 1
+* Whois
-* Feature 2
+* Domain search
-* Feature 3
+* Brand Monitor

 # Requirements

-* Example: Requires an API Key from the product
+* Requires an API Key from DomainTools
-* Example: API must be enabled on the Settings page in the product

 # Documentation